zeromq/zproject/README.md

          That job should accept parameters DEPLOY_GIT_URL (URL of repo), DEPLOY_GIT_BRANCH (name for decision-making), DEPLOY_GIT_COMMIT
          (actual commit to check out and shrink-wrap into packaging.
+         The test_install check tries to "make DESTDIR=... install" where the DESTDIR is test_install_DESTDIR value (must be an absolute path), or BUILD_DIR/_inst if the option is not specified or empty.
          The test_cppcheck is different, as it calls the "cppcheck" tool which may be not installed on a particular deployment, so by default this option is disabled if not set explicitly.